KTC96/StackPortfolio/README.md

 1. When the page refreshes on the signup page, the fields are not autofilled.
 2. When the page refreshes or form submits on the project or job post create or edit forms, the tech that was added before submission is not re-added.
+3. Some fields are missing from the signup summary, e.g. the country and the toggle values.
+4. On the search page, unknown tech is not shown in the results, and the tech is removed from the search query.
+I need to handle unknown tech in the future.
+5. Project detail page and job post page can still be accessed when set to draft.
+6. Project slugs are not updated when the user updates the project title.